Data-rich human communication

 Outreach: Videos and code from the Data on the Mind 2017 summer workshop are now available!
 Check out 11 tutorials dedicated to helping cognitive scientists explore questions about cognition and behavior with big and naturally occurring data.
 Find out more through the links below.

-Methods development: Automatically and reproducibly quantify multi-level linguistic alignment in natural conversation using ALIGN—Analyzing Linguistic Interactions with Generalizable techNiques (Duran, Paxton, & Fusaroli, under review).
+Methods development: Automatically and reproducibly quantify multi-level linguistic alignment in natural conversation with ALIGN (Duran, Paxton, & Fusaroli, under review).
 Find our Python package on GitHub, or install it directly from PyPI.
-Read about it in our preprint on OSF’s PsyArXiv!
+Read about it in our preprint on PsyArXiv!